snehalpimple/Image-Mosaicing/README.md

 ## Description
 This project generates an image mosaic/ panorama from images.
 The following are the sequence of steps of the process

-Click pictures such that adjacent pictures have atleast 40% overlap.
-Order the pictures from left to right
-1. Generate SIFT features among images
-2. Establish correspondence between features
-3. Apply RANSAC (Random Sampling and Consensus) to get rid of outliers
-4. Generate initial estimate of Homography using inlier correspondence points obtained in step 4
-5. Refine the Homography estimate using Levenberg- Marquardt optimization
-6. Repeat the above steps for each of the adjacent image pairs
-7. After obtaining Homographies for each of the picture pairs, get the homographies with respect to the central image
-8. Project all images (using inverse warping) on to a blank canvas.
-Use bilinear interpolation

 ![](flowchart.png)